anna-pacinkova/intomics_package/README.md

 IntOMICS systematically analyses gene expression (GE), DNA methylation (METH), copy number variation (CNV) and biological prior knowledge (B) to infer regulatory networks.
 IntOMICS complements the missing biological prior knowledge by so-called empirical biological knowledge (empB), estimated from the available experimental data.
 An automatically tuned MCMC algorithm ([Yang and Rosenthal, 2017](http://probability.ca/jeff/ftpdir/jinyoung1.pdf)) estimates model parameters and the empirical biological knowledge.
-Conventional MCMC algorithm with additional Markov blanket resampling step ([Su and Borsuk, 2016](https://jmlr.org/papers/volume17/su16a/su16a.pdf)) infers resulting regulatory network structure consisting of three types of nodes: GE nodes refer to gene expression levels, CNV nodes refer to associated copy number variations, and METH nodes refer to associated DNA methylation probe(s).
+Conventional MCMC algorithm with additional Markov blanket resampling (MBR) step ([Su and Borsuk, 2016](https://jmlr.org/papers/volume17/su16a/su16a.pdf)) infers resulting regulatory network structure consisting of three types of nodes: GE nodes refer to gene expression levels, CNV nodes refer to associated copy number variations, and METH nodes refer to associated DNA methylation probe(s).
 Regulatory networks derived from IntOMICS provide deeper insights into the complex flow of genetic information.
 IntOMICS is a powerful resource for exploratory systems biology and can provide valuable insights into the complex mechanisms of biological processes that has a vital role in personalised medicine.